 During the review of a premarket submission, the review clock is impacted by both FDA's and Industry's action.
-The Medical Device User Fee Amendments of 2012 1 (MDUFA III), amended the Federal Food, Drug, and Cosmetic Act (FD&C Act) to authorize FDA to collect user fees for the review of certain premarket submissions received on or after October 1, 2012, including premarket approval applications (PMAs) and certain biologics license applications (BLAs).
-The additional funds obtained from user fees will enable FDA, with the cooperation of industry, to improve the medical device review process to meet certain performance goals and implement improvements for the medical device review process.^{2,3}
+The Medical Device User Fee Amendments of 20171 (MDUFA IV), amended the Federal Food, Drug, and Cosmetic Act (FD&C Act or the Act) to authorize FDA to collect user fees for the review of certain premarket submissions received on or after October 1, 2017, including premarket approval applications (PMAs) and certain biologics license applications (BLAs).
+The additional funds obtained from user fees will enable FDA, with the cooperation of industry, to improve the medical device review process to meet certain performance goals and implement improvements for the medical device review process as outlined in the letter from the Secretary of Health and Human Services to Congress.2 For more information on performance goals for PMAs, see the guidance "FDA and Industry Actions on Premarket Approval Applications (PMAs): Effect on FDA Review Clock and Goals Performance,"3.